jmcpheron/counted-out-pi/README.md

 ## About the Event

-This bracelet was created for the "Count It Out" movie screening at Cal State Fullerton's Mathematics Department.
-Join us to celebrate the beauty and wonder of mathematical concepts through film!
+This bracelet was created for the "Counted Out" film screening in Fullerton on Pi Day, March 14.
+The event is part of the global Pi Day celebrations.

+### Event Details:
+- **Date:** March 14 (Pi Day)
+- **Format:** Film screening followed by a discussion panel

+This screening is one of 314 showings of "Counted Out" happening globally throughout March in celebration of Pi Day.
+The award-winning documentary explores the role of mathematics education in addressing societal inequities through personal stories, expert interviews, and examples of mathematical transformations.

+The film honors Bob Moses, the civil rights icon who developed The Algebra Project to address the lack of access to rigorous mathematics learning in urban and rural schools.

 ## License